gathrean/1800_202230_BBY06/README.md

+🚧 I'm still re-organizing this whole repository when I have time after classes, but the whole code is open for everyone.

 ## ScheDue
 This browser based web application to help busy people organize their busy schedule and help manage their tasks all in one place!
 <!-- * [General info](#general-info)